newchuyalong/libgdx-learning/Box2d.md

 Then render your sprites using a libgdx `SpriteBatch` as usual.

 ## Sensors ##
-Sensors are Bodies that do not produce automatic response during a collision (such as applying force).
+Sensors are Bodies that do not produce automatic responses during a collision (such as applying force).
 This is useful when one needs to be in complete control of what happens when two shapes collide.
 For example, think of a drone that has some kind of circular distance of sight.
 This body should follow the drone but shouldn't have a physical reaction to it, or any other bodies.
 It should detect when some target is inside it's shape.

 To configure a body to be a sensor, set the 'isSensor' flag to true.
 An example would be: